WistfulHopes/SparkingZERO_ModProject/README.md

 A modding project for Dragon Ball Sparking!
 ZERO.
 You will need [a custom Unreal Engine 5](https://github.com/narknon/UnrealEngine-CEEnd/releases/tag/dbszv1).

 To get started, clone the repository or download the source code zip, then open the uproject in the custom UE5.

+Alpakit and mod systems are edited from [SatisfactoryModLoader](https://github.com/satisfactorymodding/SatisfactoryModLoader).